udzura/slides/rubykaigi2025/index.md

 _backgroundImage: url(./rubykaigi2025_bg.003.jpeg)
 -->

-# "Preopens" Mechanism
+# "Pre-opens" Mechanism

 ----

-# WASI Has a Mechanism Called preopens
+# WASI Has a Mechanism Called pre-opens

 - Many WASI runtimes, by default:
   - They **cannot** access the host's file system at all.